Running Flux

 The flux binary accepts the same flags as rustc.
 You could for example check a file as a library instead of a binary like so

-Running on a Crate: cargo-flux
+Running on a package: cargo-flux

 A tiny example